 The MFA is designed as an additional year of study on top of a Masters Degree.
 It might also appeal to talented individuals without a post-graduate degree but with an equivalent body of creative work and/or industry experience.

 As part of your application, you will propose a project which will be the focus of your MFA studies.
 Screenwriters might wish to develop a screenplay or TV pilot and bible ready to send to producers, broadcasters and agents.
 A director might develop a project ahead of a funding application, or focus on a specific area of their craft – working with actors, camera or sound.
 A producer might develop a single project in preparation for a funding application or as a ready-to-go low budget feature, or work on a slate of projects.
 Cinematographers, sound designers and editors can work on aspects of their craft, seek out work experience, and emerge with a professional CV and showreel.

 MFA students will work individually on a series of exercises and on a project.
 Nevertheless, there is the opportunity to collaborate with fellow students on Edinburgh Napier’s postgraduate programmes – MA Screenwriting, MA Film and the Kino Eyes International Masters in Film.
 At Edinburgh Napier, you can also access students studying music, photography, graphic design and other subjects within our School of Arts and Creative Industries (SACI).

 Please contact the Course Leader by email in the first instance: firstname.lastname@example.org.

-In the first and second of these, you will focus on research into your idea and into the professional context for your work in the PROFESSIONAL PRACTICE module (60 credits).
-We will agree on a set of exercises and tasks to help develop craft skills, professional contacts and industry knowledge relating to the area in which you wish to work.
+In the first and second of these, you will focus on research into your idea and into the professional context for your work in the PROFESSIONAL PRACTICE MODULE (60 credits).
+We will agree a set of exercises and tasks to help develop craft skills, professional contacts and industry knowledge relating to the area in which you wish to work.
 These exercises are gathered into a portfolio for assessment.